ThePenguinsGit/ihatemy.live/README.md

 # The Penguin Network Landing Page
-The deployed version of this site can be found at [https://ihatemy.live](https://ihatemy.live])
+The deployed version of this site can be found at [https://ihatemy.live](https://ihatemy.live)

 ## What is this for
-It shows an overview of current and obsolete minecraft servers while also giving the ability to download their maps.
+It shows an overview of current and past Minecraft servers while also giving the ability to download their maps.

 ## Setup